tjssu/diystat/README.md

 > library(devtools)

-> install_github("diystat")
+> install_github("tjssu/diystat")

-Along with the "diystat" package, the author has published a text book entitled "DIY Introductory Statistics", which is designed not to read but to create by youself.
+Along with the "diystat" package, the author has published a text book entitled "DIY Introductory Statistics", which is designed not to read but to create by yourself.
 His goal is for every student to have fun solving statistical problems rather than plowing through dense and unengaging statistical textbooks.
 Once completing your job, you will obtain clear and intuitive understading of data analysis with statistics.

-If you encounter any problem, please feel free to contact
+If you encounter any problem, please feel free to contact me via:

 e-mail: bigtgm@naver.com or